-- 6. If the pistol is not to be used immediately, the magazine should be removed and the chamber unloaded. - 7.
-The pistol is ready for instant use.
-When the pistol is in the "semi-cocked" mode, the first shot can be fired double-action by pulling the trigger all the way to the rear, which fully cocks and releases the hammer and then fires the pistol.
-Subsequent shots are fired in the same way by releasing and then pulling the trigger until the magazine is empty, the hammer being semi-cocked by the slide as it recoils from each shot.
-After a shot is fired the trigger must be allowed to move fully forward.
-If the trigger is pulled before the trigger mechanism fully resets (two "clicks") the hammer may or may not fire the cartridge.
+7. When the pistol is in the "uncocked" mode (hammer forward), the first shot can be fired double-action by pulling the trigger all the way to the rear, which cocks the hammer and then fires the pistol.
+Subsequent shots are fired single-action until the magazine is empty, the hammer being cocked by the slide as it recoils from each shot.
+Note that the trigger pull is much lighter for these subsequent shots.